Size-stochastic Knapsack Online Contention Resolution Schemes: Preliminaries

 When attempting to insert the second item, it is revealed to be of size $1$ and exceeds the capacity of the knapsack with probability $1/4$.
 Therefore, in the hard constraint setting, the second item is discarded with probability $1/4$.
 In the soft constraint setting, the second item is always accepted, but no further items can be accepted with probability $1/4$.

-Similarly, the procedure successfully inserts the third item only with probability $3/4\cdot 1/4=3/16$ and $3/4$ in the hard and soft constraint settings, respectively.
+Finally, the procedure successfully inserts the third item only with probability $3/4\cdot 1/4=3/16$ and $3/4$ in the hard and soft constraint settings, respectively.
 Thus, it is not always possible to place all the items with probability $1$. \end{ex}

 We propose a policy that achieves a constant acceptance probability for any input sequence.
-The policy determines the probability of inserting incoming items by tracking the probability distribution of the knapsack, using the size distributions of the items that have arrived.
+The policy determines the probability of inserting incoming items by tracking the probability distribution of the knapsack, which can be computed by using the size distributions of the items that have arrived.

 It should be noted that an OCRS by Jiang et al.~\cite{JMZ22} addressed a setting in which the size of each item is revealed before deciding whether to insert the item into the knapsack.
-They demonstrated that the $\gamma$-conservative algorithm, which selects a $\gamma$-measure of sample paths with low capacity utilization for each item, is not suitable.
-Instead, they introduced the best-fit algorithm, which selects a $\gamma$-measure of sample paths with the highest capacity utilization for each item, on which the item still fits.
-However, in our setting, we only know whether an item will fit in the knapsack or not after we attempt to insert it.
+They demonstrated that the $\gamma$-conservative algorithm, which inserts each item with probability $\gamma$ with priority on the least capacity utilized sample paths, is not suitable.
+Instead, they introduced the best-fit algorithm, which prioritizes inserting each item with priority on the higher capacity utilized sample paths among those that can accommodate the item.
+However, in our setting, we only know whether an item will fit in the knapsack or not after attempting to insert it.
 Therefore, the best-fit algorithm cannot be directly applied to our setting.

-Instead, we will adopt a policy that takes into account the possibility of capacity overflows and selects the sample paths that utilize the most capacity while ensuring that the probability of each item being placed is exactly $\gamma$.
+We will adopt a policy that takes into account the possibility of capacity overflows and selects the sample paths that utilize the most capacity while ensuring that the probability of each item being placed is exactly $\gamma$.

-\subsection{Rounding Framework for the OSGAP}
+\section{Rounding Framework for the OSGAP}

-In this subsection, we define the OSGAP and describe the construction of a rounding framework for the OSGAP.
-For each integer $k$, we will use the notation $[k]\coloneqq \{1,2,\dots,k\}$.
+We describe how the KOCRS problem can be employed to round a fractional solution to a relaxed problem of the OSGAP.
+Specifically, we demonstrate that, by utilizing an algorithm for the KOCRS problem of acceptance probability $\gamma$, we can construct an algorithm for the OSGAP that achieves at least $\gamma$-fraction of the value of the fractional solution.
+For each integer $k$, let $[k]\coloneqq \{1,2,\dots,k\}$.